[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Augmented reality is quietly growing quickly.
-According to a report released this month, AR was worth $350 million last year, and its value is expected to surge at a compound annual growth rate of around 150% from 2019-2024.
+According to a report released last year, AR was worth $350 million in 2018, and its value is expected to surge at a compound annual growth rate of around 150% from 2019-2024.
 Among the areas in which AR is expected to be used in the near-future are social media, mobile devices, virtual conference calls, and automotive devices.

 Here’s a run-down of nine names investors will want to keep an eye on as the harbingers of the (fruitful and rapidly approaching) AR era.